 The end of a reign

 Three kingly deaths have taken place in March.
 Henry IV, the first King of the House of Lancaster, died on March 20th 1413 in the Jerusalem Chamber at Westminster Abbey.
 The first Stuart to rule England, James I, died on March 27th 1625 at Theobalds House in London.
 And William III passed away on March 8th 1702 at Kensington Palace.

 The end of those reigns meant the beginnings of another but royal history has all kinds of tricks up its sleeves and there are actually four English kings who have taken the throne on a March day.
 Henry V succeeded his father, Henry IV, on March 20th 1413 while the Crown passed to Charles I on the death of his dad, James I, on March 27th 1625.

 James I had himself become King of England on March 24th 1603 on the death of Elizabeth I. And in March 1461, the first reign of Edward IV got under way.
 The young head of the House of York had declared himself monarch as the month started and consolidated that with a resounding victory over the Lancastrians at the Battle of Towton on March 29th 1461.

 Edward’s victory meant the end of a forty year reign for Henry VI who was deposed as king in March 1461.
 He would briefly return to power around a decade later.

 Another famous king saw his rule begin to fade in March 1199.
-Richard I, the Lionheart, sustained the injuries that would ultimately lead to his death on March 25th that year, shot by an arrow as he patrolled the walls of the castle of Chalus-Chabrol.
+On March 25th, Richard I, the Lionheart, sustained the injuries that would ultimately lead to his death a few weeks later, shot by an arrow as he patrolled the walls of the castle of Chalus-Chabrol.